 Select F5 Service Mesh vTap as the Tapping Type

 - Click Save to create a monitoring domain.

 In a Kubernetes environment, the IP addresses associated with pods and services are temporary and can change regularly.
 For the external tools, these changing IP addresses are difficult to consistently correlate incoming data to the services and the sources related to that data.
-The same IP addresses may also exist in multiple Kubernetes clusters adding difficulty in identifying the true source leader in a bidirectional clock relationship (formerly master) of the monitored traffic.
+The same IP addresses may also exist in multiple Kubernetes clusters adding difficulty in identifying the true source of the monitored traffic.
 To correlate these temporary and same IP addresses, the GigaVUE-FM and GCB use information supplied in the .csv text files to map the temporary IP addresses to IPv6 addresses that the external tools can consistently use.

 The CSV file must contain a header row with two columns.
 The first column is for the Metadata value and the second column is for the IPv6 address.
 The metadata value specified in the header row and the values in the first column of the CSV file must match theMetadata Field Names.

-The length of the metadata value in first column of the non-header row must be less than or equal to 127 and the number of non-header entries (rows) must be less than 4096.
+Note: The length of the metadata value in first column of the non-header row must be less than or equal to

 The Service Mesh and HTTPS/2 supported platform must provide the following CSV files: